arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wifi-1010/tutorials/mkr-battery-app-note/mkr-battery-app-note.md

 ## Measure battery voltage via the Arduino IoT Cloud

 Since we had connected the board via USB, the board is charging.
 In order to better realise the status of the battery in a more realistic environment, we will use the Arduino IoT Cloud.
+We will use three different dashboard elements to display the data.

 **1.** In order to evaluate the performance of the device in a real world setting, we need to be able to test it remotely.
 To do so, we will use the Arduino Cloud to transfer data.
-The Arduino cloud makes it easy ton create IoT solutions.
+The Arduino IoT Cloud makes it easy ton create IoT solutions.
 In the free plan, you have to connect the board to the cable, but in the money money tier, you can program the board wirelessley.

 **2.** First, we will create a simple digital output to display the value of the ADC.

-**3.** Next we will use a graph to plot the voltage calues, when the voltage divider is accounted for.

-**4.** Finally, we will display the end result with the help of a percent output thing
+Go to https://create.arduino.cc/iot/dashboards and click on **Create** to make a new dashboard and give it a name.
+Here, we are calling our dashboard MKR Remote Battery Status.

+**3.** Click on the Add button and in the list select the Value widget.
+You can also search by entering the name in the box.
+Click it in order to add it.

+**4.** Name the widget raw ADC value.
+Then click on **Done**.

+**5.** In order for the ADC value to be shown on the widget, we need to first configure the sketch to create a linked variable.
+A linked variable is a variable that is sent by your Arduino device to the cloud.

+**6.** Go to the Devices tab and click on Add.
+Then Select Setup an Arduino device.
+Make sure your board is connected via a USB cable.
+If you have not done already, you may be requested to install the Arduino Create Adgent.
+Install it if needed.

+**7.** After you have setup the device, go the the things tab.
+Click on the device you linked and add the sketch as well as the rawADC varaible.

+**8.** Upload the sketch

+***If using a paid cloud account, you can send the sketch over the air.
+Otherwise, you will need to have the board conencted every time you upload a new sketch***

+**9.** Now go to the dashboard, and link the variable to the value widget you made.
+You should see a four digit value.

+**10.** Now let us link three other variables, in a similar manner.
+The upload again.

+**11.** In the dashboard, we will create two objects.
+First, we create a chart.
+Select voltADC and voltBatt as the linked variables to display on the graph.

+**12.** Then, add a Percentage widget and link the new_batt variable.

+**13.** You now can view the battery status through a wide range of widgets.

 ## Extract plots

-**1.** Extract historical data from the online dashboard
+**1.** In the Dashboard, click on the download historical data button to the right of your screen.

+**2.** Clic

 **2.** Plot with Google Sheets